Info for Volunteers

 - WHAT: Typical project work includes constructing new trail, signage installation, "logging out" or opening trails for the season, and maintaining existing trail.
-Find out more about project work here.
+Find out more about project work.

 - WHERE: Volunteer Trail Crew projects take place on public lands all across the state.
-We prioritize projects that help address maintenance backlogs of the Forest Service/BLM.
+We prioritize projects that help address maintenance backlogs of the Forest Service and BLM.

 - WHEN: Projects are typically multiple days long and take place throughout the summer.
 We'll establish a base camp near our work site and camp for the duration of the project.
-Our summer schedule is released on March 1st and can be found online here.
+Our summer schedule is released on March 1st and can be found online.

 - WHY: Volunteers are an essential resource for land management agencies' stewardship work.
 Your volunteer labor helps ensure trails remain accessible to the public for years to come.
-It promises to be a fun and rewarding experience.
-You will explore new places and make memories and friendships that will last a lifetime.
+We promise that it'll be a fun and rewarding experience.
+You'll explore new places and make memories and friendships that will last a lifetime.

 - WHO: Adults from all backgrounds and experience levels join our trips every summer.
-No matter if you’re a seasoned trail dawg or a first time backpacker, we’d love to have you on the crew!
+Whether you’re a seasoned trail dawg or a first time backpacker, we’d love to have you on the crew!
 Interested in helping, but swinging a tool isn't your thing?
 We’re always looking for camp cooks, volunteer photographers, and packers.
-Check out different ways to help here.
-We will consider youth volunteers age 13 and up if they will have a parent/guardian accompanying them during the trip.
+Check out different wasy to help.
+We'll consider youth volunteers ages 13 and up if they will have a parent/guardian accompanying them during the trip.

-- HOW: Check here to find a trail project that is compatible with your schedule, desires, and physical fitness level.
+- HOW: Find a trail project that is compatible with your schedule, desires, and physical fitness level.
 Register using the tab at the bottom of the project webpage.

 - LEADERSHIP: Projects are coordinated and facilitated by experienced MWA staff.
 Every project will be led by a crew leader with a Wilderness First Responder (WFR) certification, appropriate USFS Sawyer certification. and years of trail project leadership experience.

-- FOOD: All food is provided by MWA.
-All cooking gear, water filters, and trail tools are also provided by MWA.
+- FOOD: MWA provides all food, cooking gear, water filters, and trail tools.
 Once in the field, volunteers are expected to help with food preparation and clean on a rotating basis.
 Your crew leader will handle primary kitchen responsibilities.

 - CAMPING: A frontcountry project means we'll be camping near our cars.
 A backcountry project means we'll be hauling our gear in and setting up camp after a multi-mile hike into the woods.
 We'll set up a kitchen with tarp cover, a bear hang, and a latrine.
 Volunteers will camp together and share meals throughout the project.
 Teamwork, patience, and cooperation is a must amongst the crew.